 If you’ve not yet bought an iPad and want to get some money off, don’t forget to check our round-up of the best iPad deals.
 Already got your iPad?
 Then see our guides to the best iPad stands, the best iPad stylus and the best deals on smart keyboards for iPad.

-The best iPad keyboards in 2021
+The best iPad keyboards available now

-The Apple Pencil is a key accessory for the iPad, yet it’s amazing how many keyboard cases don’t account for it.
-Not so the ZAGG Pro Keys with Trackpad, which has a built-in slot for the Apple Pencil on the side of the case.
+The Apple Pencil is a key accessory for the iPad, especially for creatives, but surprisingly, a lot of the best iPad keyboard cases don’t take it into account.
+The ZAGG Pro Keys with Trackpad sets that right with a built-in slot to hold the Apple Pencil on the side of the case.
 With the case closed, the Pencil is protected by a wrap-around flap that keeps it in place.

-The 8th generation iPad is a compact, lightweight device, so you don’t want to lose all that by getting a keyboard case that adds too much bulk.
+The 9th generation iPad is a compact, lightweight device, so you don’t want to lose all that by getting a keyboard case that adds too much bulk.
 Logitech’s Slim Folio case, though, gives you the functionality of a keyboard while maintaining that portable edge.

 It’s also one of the few iPad keyboard cases too offer all-over protection for your iPad and a slot for an Apple Pencil, keeping everything safe and secure.
 It doesn’t have a trackpad, but the keyboard is great for typing up quick notes on the fly.